NicolasGilbertAlbertRoux/OMM-SBT/README.md

 Selected .npy files are provided in results/final_states/ as reference end states for some key regimes.
 These files are included to facilitate rapid figure regeneration, while the corresponding scripts can also recompute them from scratch.

 ---

+## Calibration

+Although the model is formulated in abstract units, it naturally supports physically meaningful calibration.

+In particular, the framework provides sufficient structure to enable external quantitative testing against known physical scales.
+Calibration is not imposed a priori, but can be derived from emergent structures and propagation regimes.

+---

+## Notes

+The framework explores the emergence of wave-like, structured, flux-like, geometric, proto-atomic, magnetic, orbital and cosmological regimes from a unified discrete energetic substrate.

+This repository is organized to support both direct reproducibility and further extension.

+---

+## License

+MIT License

+---

+## Citation

+If you use this code or build upon this framework, please cite the associated manuscript.
+---

 ## Notes